aurora-is-near/AIPs/AIPs/aip-8.md

 The output is an array where each position `i` is the gas profiled of the extra transaction to change the height.

 For the A type, we did two tests:

 1. Test1 input: `255` transactions.
 This covers ending in an almost full binary tree.
 2. Test2 input: `1024` transactions.
 This covers ending in a full binary tree.

 For the B type, we did two tests:

 3. Test3 input: `[128 + 0, 128 + 1, 128 + 2, 128 + 4, 128 + 8, 128 + 16, 128 + 32, 128 + 64, 128 + 16 + 1, 255]`.
-This covers having the bigger and minor heights of subtrees as, 7 and 0, 7 and 1, 7 and 2, ..., 7 and 6.
+This covers having the bigger and minor heights (b - m) of subtrees as: 7 - 0, 7 - 1, 7 - 2, ..., 7 - 6.
 Also covers three heights subtrees with 7, 4, and 1, heights.
 Finally, it covers the full heights subtree as a result of 255 transactions.
 4. Test4 input: `[129, 131, 133, 135, 137]`.
 This covers odds number of transactions, that will result in two or more subtrees, one of max height 7 (128), the other of min height 1 (1), and some in between.
 This will force the worse hashchain computation from min height 1 to max height 7.